christopherjee/dotfiles/README.md

 dotfiles
 ========
-dependencies, as of Jan 2019 - Install ag.
+dependencies, as of Jan 2019
+- ag
+- tmux